Ay-De/SLM-CNN/README.md

 ```
 pip install -r requirements.txt
 ```
-After the installation, you can run the trained model by
+After the installation, you can run the trained model by starting the python files.

 ## Architecture
 <img src="./model_summary.png" width=50% height=50%>